Meuss/gruyerepadelclub/readme.md

 # production build
 npm run build
 ```

-Note: To ensure classes used inside CMS to be processed just add them to safelist.txt and run build again.
+Note: To ensure classes coming from wordpress are to be processed just add them to safelist.txt and run build again.